claudiowilson/grabber/README.md

 #How to Use:
 You'll need python installed, so go install it.
-Then, run `python grabber.py`
+You'll also need lxml, so run `sudo apt-get install python-lxml` Then, run `python grabber.py`

 Or, open it up in IDLE and compile (on Windows)